infinum/android-sentinel/tool-networkemulator-okhttp/README.md

-# Network Emulator Tool
+# Network Emulator Tool (OkHttp)

-The **Network Emulator Tool** is a built-in Sentinel feature that allows developers to simulate slow and flaky network conditions to test how their applications behave under poor connectivity.
+The **Network Emulator Tool** is a built-in Sentinel feature that allows developers to simulate slow and flaky network conditions to test how their applications behave under poor connectivity. **This tool is specifically designed for OkHttp clients.**

 ## Features